justinmahar/silly-password-generator/README.md

 ## Overview

-Generate fun and silly passwords that are easy to remember.
+Generate fun and silly passwords that are secure, easy to type, and easy to remember.

-Would you rather use the password [`Tr0ub5dor&3`](https://xkcd.com/936/) or `exciting creepy macho tiger`?
+Would you rather use the password [`Tr0ub4dor&3`](https://xkcd.com/936/) or `exciting creepy macho tiger`?

 The first would take 10 seconds to crack, the second would take centuries.

-'Nuff said.
 Exciting creepy macho tigers for the win.

 ### Features include: